paulwu/SpecKitDevContainerTemplate/README.md

 # SpecKitDevContainerBase

-This repository provides a DevContainer template for setting up a development environment tailored for the [GitHub's Spec-Kit](https://github.com/github/spec-kit) framework tp enable a structured GitHub Copilot-assisted development.
+This repository provides a GitHub template with a DevContainer for setting up a development environment tailored for the [Spec-Kit framework](https://github.com/github/spec-kit) to enable GitHub Copilot-assisted development.
 It includes all necessary tools, dependencies, and configurations to kickstart your project, ensuring a consistent and reproducible setup.

 As a scaffold for new Spec-Kit projects, it contains no application code but provides a pre-configured DevContainer that automates tool and dependency installation, optimized for GitHub Copilot integration.